ggonzalez94/base-auctions/README.md

 # On-Chain Auctions Library

-*Modular, extensible and well documented auctions written in Solidity*
+**Modular, extensible and well documented auctions written in Solidity**

-## Why Auctions Matter in Web3?
+## Why auctions matter in Web3?

 Auctions are a core mechanism  for a wide array of situations where price discovery, liquidity, or allocation of scarce resources is needed.
 In web3, trustless, on-chain auctions bring transparency, security, and efficiency—empowering anyone, anywhere to participate without intermediaries.
 Auction design is a careful balance of encouraging bidders to reveal valuations, discouraging cheating or collusion, and maximizing revenues.